Taylor, Danielson Get Their Days in Courts

-Two stars of Pacific McGeorge's Mock Trial Competition Team got a taste of the real thing earlier last month and acquitted themselves admirably.
+Two stars of McGeorge's Mock Trial Competition Team got a taste of the real thing earlier last month and acquitted themselves admirably.

 As Federal Defender Clinic students, Tony Danielson, '12, and Dan Taylor, '12, conducted a three-day (March 12-14, 2012) jury trial before U.S. Magistrate Judge Kendall Newman representing a man charged with theft of Social Security Administration benefits.
 Danielson was the chief attorney, handling voir dire and direct examination of their client.
 Taylor was the second chair and cross examined an expert witness.